iconfinder/django-banana/README.rst

 .. image:: https://travis-ci.org/iconfinder/django-banana.png?branch=master
         :target: https://travis-ci.org/iconfinder/django-banana

-Banana is a pure backend split testing addition to Django, which exposes experiment selections in the template context to be handled by frontend data collection frameworks.
+Django Banana is a pure backend split testing addition to Django, which exposes experiment selections in the template context to be handled by frontend data collection frameworks.
 Actual experiment option selection is stored using the built-in Django sessions.

 Installation